 Caley Valley Wetlands (the Wetlands) is listed under the Directory of Important Wetlands of Australia, and provides a range of biodiversity values for wetland flora and fauna.
-The Wetlands and surrounds contain matters of state environmental significance, and provide ecosystem services to the adjacent Great Barrier Reef region at a local (wetland specific) scale.
+The Wetlands also provide ecosystem services at a local (wetland specific) scale, some of which are relevant to supporting the Outstanding Universal Value (OUV) of the Great Barrier Reef World Heritage Area and Great Barrier Reef Natural Heritage Place - most notably water quality regulation and fish habitat provisioning.

-The development footprint of the DMCP does not contain wetland vegetation or habitats, including marine plants protected under the Fisheries Act.
+The development footprint of the DMCP does not contain wetland vegetation or habitats.
 All land within the DMCP and immediate surrounds has been previously cleared and currently supports pasture grassland.
 In the context of the wider catchment, the area directly impacted has limited contribution to the habitat values, but provides some values for regulating catchment runoff.
 The loss of habitat is predicted to have a Low impact level.